Aysén Region: Climate

 Aysén Region climate's is classified as a cool oceanic climate with low temperatures, abundant precipitation and strong winds.
 The relief found throughout the region results in different types of climate zones in the western and eastern parts.
-There are 4 distinct climate zones found within the region.
+There are four distinct climate zones found within the region.
 Coastal areas to the west have a cool temperate climate.
 The coastal areas receive abundant precipitation throughout the year with mean annual precipitation that can reach 4000 mm.
 For example, Puerto Aysen receives 2940 mm of precipitation per year while on San Pedro Island, it receives 4266 mm.
 Most of the precipitation are associated with strong winds from the northwest and the north.
 The winter months are usually the wettest months.
 Mean annual temperatures are between 8 and 9 C with January being the warmest month.
 Temperatures decrease with latitude although owing to maritime influence which is reinforced with strong westerly winds throughout the year, temperatures are not extremely low compared to inland areas.
 As a result, mean temperatures rarely fall below 4 C in the coldest months, while the diurnal range is small, averaging 5 to 7 C-change.
 Owing to the high precipitation year-round, relative humidity is high, averaging 87% with no months averaging below 80%.
 High cloud cover dominates the coastal areas year round.

 In more inland areas to the east (about 40 km to the east of the coastal areas), precipitation is much lower, averaging 730 mm in Cochrane to 1200 mm in Coyhaique.
 Precipitation is the highest from May to August, which receives 50% of the annual precipitation.
 During periods of cold temperatures, precipitation can fall as snow during these months.
 Being located inland and farther away from the maritime influence, the climate is more continental than coastal areas.
 Mean temperatures average between 8 and 10 C which tends to be 1 or 2 C-change lower than coastal areas at the same latitude.
-With lower precipitation, relative humidity is lower, averaging between 71% to 74% in Cochrane and Coyahique respectively.
+With lower precipitation, relative humidity is lower, averaging between 71% and 74% in Cochrane and Coyahique respectively.
 Cloud cover is lower and there are more clear days in inland areas than coastal areas.